-Is it going to rian in dark gray evenings?
+Is it going to rain in the dark gray evenings?

 We always listen for barbarous curses of flies

-by an ancient river where there are no fish swimming.
+by an ancient river where no fish are swimming.

 In my bosom

-there are melencholy threads running through the past
+there are melancholy threads running through the past

 I’m now pacing up and down